Request Information

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Information Security Analysts, at https://www.bls.gov/ooh/computer-and-information-technology/information-security-analysts.htm (visited February 4, 2025).
 This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

-If you are thinking about pursuing a career path in cybersecurity, you may be interested in a leadership role in the fields of cybersecurity, risk analysis, disaster recovery, digital security, and cybersecurity program creation.
-In just one year, our master’s degree in cybersecurity program is designed to help you work to develop industry-relevant knowledge and skills needed to pursue a career path in this exciting field.
+If you are interested in a leadership role in the fields of cybersecurity, risk analysis, disaster recovery, digital security, and cybersecurity program creation, you should consider pursuing a master’s in cybersecurity.
+In as little as one year, our online master’s in cybersecurity can help candidates work to develop industry-relevant knowledge and skills necessary to pursue a career path in this field.

-The specialized curriculum in our cybersecurity master’s program allows you to study skills needed to protect an organization’s digital assets.
-Some of the topics you can explore are cyber-risk management, cyber-risk assessments, cyber-risk management strategies, policies, procedures, business continuity, disaster recovery, human risk factors, insider threats, security programs, organizational security culture, ethical decision making, and cybersecurity laws.
+The specialized curriculum in our online master’s degree in cybersecurity is designed to help students develop the skills necessary to protect an organization’s digital assets.
+Some of the topics you can explore include cyber-risk management, cyber-risk assessments, cyber-risk management strategies, policies, procedures, business continuity, disaster recovery, human risk factors, insider threats, security programs, organizational security culture, ethical decision-making, and cybersecurity laws.

 System Analysis and Design